Made in L.A. 2018 is the latest iteration of the Hammer’s acclaimed biennial exhibition, showcasing artists from the greater Los Angeles area.

 The exhibition is made possible in part by the Mohn Family Foundation and members of the Hammer Circle.

 Major support is provided by The Andy Warhol Foundation for the Visual Arts, the Vera R. Campbell Foundation, Eugenio López Alonso, the Offield Family Foundation, and Darren Star.

-Generous funding is also provided by Bill Hair, Dori and Charles Mostov, Mark Sandelson and Nirvana Bravo, The Fran and Ray Stark Foundation, and the Kerry and Simone Vickar Family Foundation, with additional support from the Pasadena Art Alliance, Emily and Teddy Greenspan, Stephen O. Lesser, and Kimm and Alessandro Uzielli.
+Generous funding is also provided by Bill Hair, Dori and Charles Mostov, Mark Sandelson and Nirvana Bravo, The Fran and Ray Stark Foundation, and the Kerry and Simone Vickar Family Foundation, with additional support from the City of Los Angeles, Department of Cultural Affairs, Montblanc Cultural Foundation, the Pasadena Art Alliance, Emily and Teddy Greenspan, Stephen O. Lesser, and Kimm and Alessandro Uzielli.